 Other Kentucky tax facts

 Fiduciaries must pay income tax on the portion of income from an estate or trust not distributed or distributable to beneficiaries.
-The tax is calculated using a graduated rate of 2 percent to 6 percent.
+The tax is calculated using a graduated rate of 2% to 6%.

 Kentucky excludes all income from all sources for active duty and reserve members of any U.S. military branch or the National Guard who are killed in the line of duty.